DarshanSudhakar/darshansudhakar.github.io/content/blog/git-getting-started/index.md

 ## Personal Opinion

 Once you learn Git you do not feel like switching to a different source control tool.
 In Git branch and merging is so damn fast.
-Long ago when we I was using SVN we had se had a dedicated team that did branching and merging every iterations.
+Long ago when we were using SVN; we had a dedicated team that did branching and merging every iterations.
+Now with Git all those days of struggle is gone.

-So enjoy your journey in the world of source control with Git!

 ### Other tools worthy of a mention